×

 There is a shadow side of Food + Love.

-Sometimes we use food not as a part of a loving experience but rather as a substitute for love.
+Sometimes we use food, not as a part of a loving experience, but as a substitute for love.

-Like those moments when we use food as the “fix” to sooth a broken heart, a bruised ego or a just as a way to fill the void in our lives?
+One typical example of this is; Those moments when we use food as the “fix” to sooth a broken heart or a bruised ego?
+Or perhaps it is not as specifc as that, but food is used to fill a void that is felt in our lives.

-Somehow this message that food is comfort is reinforced when you start paying attention to what the media is portraying.
+This message of food as comfort is reinforced when you start paying attention to what the media is portraying.
 I’m sure you have seen, just like I have, the images of someone drowning their sorrows with a spoon and a tub of ice cream in front of the telly.
-I mean, it is a natural thing as the most fundamental part of nurturing a baby is given the breast as both food and comfort.
+I mean, it is a natural thing as the most fundamental part of nurturing a baby is giving the breast or bottle, as both a source of food and of comfort.
+Food as love is hard wired into us.

-Thing is though, that when we use food to numb our feelings (or any other substance for that matter), and / or as a way to fill up an internal hole which is not a physical hunger, it may give some short term relief but usually not as a longterm one.
+Thing is though, when we use food to numb our feelings (or any other substance for that matter), or as a way to fill up an internal hole of emotional hunger, it may offer some short term relief, but it typically does not give you a long term solution.

-The more immediate consequneces that I am thinking of here is what usually follows eating certain kinds of foods that we may have assigned the label “bad” to; feelings of guilt and shame.
+Sure there may be physical health implications, though the more immediate consequences that I am thinking of here is what usually follows eating certain kinds of foods that we may have assigned the label “bad” to; feelings of guilt and shame.
+To dichotomise food in this way can create feelings of guilt and shame.

-This is where I feel opening up some awareness around the subtle messages the dieting culture is imposing on us, becomes very important.
+This is where I feel bringing awareness around the subtle messages Diet Culture is imposing on us, becomes very important.
 That if we don’t eat “clean” we must be eating something that’s “dirty” or bad.

 I’ve lost count of how many times in my 20s that I was so entrenched in this kind of thinking.
-Often feeling disheartened that I could never stick to THE plan, or lose the weight I wanted (so I could finally be happy), when in fact trying to rely on willpower with my blood sugar on a roller coaster all day would make it physically (and mentally!) impossible.
+Often feeling disheartened that I could never stick to THE plan, or lose the weight I wanted (so I could finally be happy), when in fact trying to rely on willpower with my blood sugar on a roller coaster, and being hungry and miserable all day would make it physically and mentally impossible!

 Then I felt even more lonely and sad… Which would continue the cycle of comfort eating.
-And other times it was the feelings of loneliness that would be the initial trigger.
-During this time in my life, food was definitely serving as a replacement for love, for me.
+Other times it was the feelings of loneliness that would be the initial trigger.
+During this time in my life, food was definitely serving as a replacement for love for me.

 Is it possible to break the cycle of using food as substitute for love and arrive at a place where food becomes part of self-love?

 I would really like to think so!
-It may not be an overnight kind of experience, and the journey there may not just be paved with good intention but can also become littered with many blessings of self discovery.
+I see it in my private practice work all the time.
+It may not be an overnight experience, and the journey to get there may be paved with good intention and can also become littered with many blessings of self discovery along the way.

-With Halloween just been and the next holiday season only a short while away, it is all to easy to get caught up in “dieting mode”.
-Restricting and / or feeling guilty about having certain types of foods.
+The next holiday season is soon here so it is all to easy to get caught up in “dieting mode”.
+Restricting and feeling guilty about having certain types of foods.

 However if you have decided to try stepping off the “dieting treadmill” and are working on healing your relationship with food, then I invite you to be mindful and watch your thoughts with kind non-judging awareness.